jshthornton/Parallelbug/README.md

 ```

 ## Options
 All of the default parameters can be overridden with the 2nd argument.
-Or if you find yourself using the same options over and over again you can ovverride the default options:
+Or if you find yourself using the same options over and over again you can override the default options:

 ```
 Parellebug::$settings['meta'] = false;